AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/MetaInformation/WriterProjectID.md

 MetaInformation.WriterProjectID Property
 ========================================
-AutomationML 2.1 APIID of the project that contains the source engineering data
+ID of the project that contains the source engineering data

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)